tobiasbiegert/potential-crps/wb2/README.md

 --worker_machine_type=c3-standard-8 \
 --autoscaling_algorithm=THROUGHPUT_BASED
 ```
-For the deterministic ERA5 climatology this is done locally using DirectRunner since the forecasts are locally in `./data/`.
+For the deterministic ERA5 climatology, this is done locally using DirectRunner since the forecasts are locally in `./data/`.
 But this can be done for every model if GCP is not accessible.
 ```bash
 python pc/compute_pc.py \